- Quick tips

 Mailgun will parse the messages for you, providing some convenient features, or you can choose to receive the raw message.
 Since we’re not doing anything fancy and it saves us some work, we opted to receive the messages as parsed by Mailgun.

 This is where a lot of the magic happens.
 When mailgun receives a matching message, it processes it and sends a POST request to the URL that is given in the Mailgun route.
 The parameters of that request include the sender, subject, body, and a bunch of other useful things.
-Below are the parameters included or check out the docs for more info on Routes.
+Check out the docs for more info on Routes.

 Now that we have Mailgun sending us POST requests, we need to set up our Rails app to handle them.